 The Stony Brook School mini-course program affords students learning opportunities outside of the standard curriculum.
 The program allows students to engage in project-based learning, interdisciplinary studies, research projects, internships, field trips, off-site labs, and academic competitions.
 Students are strongly encouraged to document their work in mini-courses for potential submission to colleges as part of a portfolio of work.

-During the school year, the school offers six mini-course units.
-Each mini-course unit is four Wednesdays long, totalling fourteen hours.
+During the school year, the school offers four mini-course units.
+Each mini-course unit is five days long, totaling close to 24 hours for each course.
 Some mini-courses are split into a morning course and an afternoon course.
-Some run for more than one four-week unit.
-Research assistantships and internships last all year, or 24 Wednesdays.
-Nearly all mini-courses in grades 7-9 are required.
-Freshmen will be allowed to elect one mini-course, and those students not taking a world language course will be able to elect a mini-course in its place as well.
-In grades 10-12, some mini-courses are required, while others are elective.
+Some run for more than one five-day unit.
+Research assistantships and internships last all year, or 20 full work days.
+Most mini-courses are elective, though a few are required.
 Students accepted to a year-long internship or research assistantship are exempt from their other mini-courses, though in some cases they must make up missed work.

 Mini-courses change from year to year on the basis of student, teacher, and institutional interests and opportunities.
 The most popular mini-courses will be offered multiple times over multiple years.